filipwiniarski/clickup-table/README.md

 This will run project using Netlify Dev feature serving functions alongside Angular project.
 Otherwise, you will not have a running API to power project with data.

+After you run above command you can access Netlify Dev server on https://localhost:8888.

 ## Additional features